 In the summer the area is a natural playground, with cycling, golfing, fishing, hiking, wildlife-spotting and paddle-boarding on the lake all popular activities.

-And if you visit in wintertime, you'll be dazzled by the twinkling Christmas lights and decorations that adorn the city (it's one of the biggest holiday displays in the country).
+And if you visit in the wintertime, you'll be dazzled by the twinkling Christmas lights and decorations that adorn the city (it's one of the biggest holiday displays in the country).

 According to legendary broadcaster Barbara Walters, Coeur d'Alene is 'a little slice of Heaven,' and as we all know, Barbara is never wrong.